In this article, I’m sharing the best low sodium pizza sauce recipe my Nonna taught me, so you can enjoy a healthier heart without sacrificing flavor.

-A fantastic pizza is one of those things that can bring people from all walks of life together.
+A fantastic pizza is one of those things that brings people from all walks of life together.

 Ingredients